Is SEO an Ongoing Process?

 As your business grows, your website has to grow, too.
-The best way to prepare for this growth financially is to add a line item in your budget for the upkeep of your website.
+The best way to prepare for this growth financially and prevent content decay is to add a line item in your budget for the upkeep of your website.

 4. Add new SEO-friendly content to your site